N000bak/Lenovo-T470s-Clover/README.md

 This repo contains the files and scripts to install macOS on the Lenovo T470s family

-Tested on macOS 10.14.5 Mojave
+Tested on macOS 10.15 Catalina

 ## Bugs:
 * The trackpad doesn't work, but I don't use it